fastapi-users/fastapi-users/docs/cookbook/create-user-programmatically.md

 In this context, we are outside the dependency injection mechanism of FastAPI, so we have to take care of instantiating the [`UserManager` class](../configuration/user-manager.md) and all other dependent objects **manually**.

-For this cookbook, we'll consider you are starting from one of the [full example](../configuration/full-example.md).
+For this cookbook, we'll consider you are starting from the [SQLAlchemy full example](../configuration/full-example.md), but it'll be rather similar for other DBMS.

 ## 1. Define dependencies as context managers